Catholic Church in El Salvador: History and society

 The governments have had a mixed relationship with the Catholic Church varying from friendly to anti-clerical.
 The most overtly Catholic-influenced political party might be the Partido Demócrata Cristiano with José Napoleón Duarte as one of its most noted founding members.
 The dealings of the government with the Catholic Church or Catholic organizations varied depending on the leadership of church or state at any given time.
 In modern times El Salvador is noted for having members linked to social and reform movements.
 At times these include followers of what's termed Liberation theology.
 The most well-known figure in the El Salvadoran church's history is Archbishop of San Salvador Óscar Romero.
 On March 24, 1980, during the civil war in El Salvador he was assassinated while saying Mass because of his positions regarding the government and demands to the end of the violence in the nation.
 In 2004 the Church in El Salvador asked for a reinvestigation of the case.
 A federal judge trying a conspiracy count against a former Salvadoran military officer termed Romero's killing "a crime against humanity."

 Despite that, most of the church in El Salvador is more conservative than this and had no sympathy to the rebels during the civil war.
 Fernando Sáenz Lacalle, originally of Opus Dei, is the current Archbishop of San Salvador.
-He is in general an opponent of Liberation theology and his appointment in 1995 was viewed with disdain by followers of that school of thought.
+He is in general an opponent of Liberation theology and his appointment in 1995 was viewed with disdain by followers of that controversial school of thought.
 He has been active in charitable work for earthquake victims and outspoken against violence.

-El Salvador's first and only Cardinal, Gregorio Rosa Chavez (who is under 80 and therefore still a potential cardinal-elector should a conclave occur), who is- unlike the usual case for Cardinals serving in dioceses or archdioceses- an Auxiliary Bishop to the Archbishop of San Salvador Jose Luis Escobar Alas, was appointed by Pope Francis.
+El Salvador's first and only Cardinal, Gregorio Rosa Chavez, was an Auxiliary Bishop to the Archbishop of San Salvador Jose Luis Escobar Alas, was appointed by Pope Francis.
+He retired in October 2022.